The Combined Pill – Everything you need to know

 Your doctor or nurse will need to ask about your own and your family’s medical history.
 The combined pill might not be suitable if:

-The combined pill might not be suitable for you if you have ever had a blood clot known as a deep vein thrombosis in the legs or the legs, or risks factors for this, heart disease, stroke or high blood pressure.
-Other reasons you may not be able to take the combined pill include: migraines with aura, breast cancer or a genetic risk of breast cancer, liver disease, diabetes with complications.
+The combined pill is not be suitable for you if you have ever had a blood clot known as a deep vein thrombosis in the legs or the legs, or risks factors for this, heart disease, stroke or high blood pressure.
+Other reasons you may not be able to take the combined pill include: migraines with aura, breast cancer or a genetic risk of breast cancer, liver disease and diabetes with complications.

 Where can I get the pill?

 Contraception is free to everyone on the NHS.
-The pill is available in contraception clinics, sexual health clinics, GP’s surgeries and some young people’s services.
-You can also buy the pill through our online pharmacy service, you can read more about The Lowdown’s online order service here.
+The pill is available in contraception clinics, sexual health clinics, GP’s surgeries, commnuity pharmacies and some young people’s services.
+You can also buy the pill through our online pharmacy service.